CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 Given three rows with identifiers ``[a]``, ``[b]`` and ``[a, b]``, deduplication will result in a single row with three identifiers (``[a, b, c]``) and the union of all data from these rows.
 Care must be taken to ensure uids and identifiers aren't shared across multiple data sources to avoid unwanted deduplication.

-When using a :class:`~citrine.informatics.predictors.GraphPredictor`, training data provided by the graph predictor and all subpredictors are combined into a single deduplicated list.
+When using a :class:`~citrine.informatics.predictors.graph_predictor.GraphPredictor`, training data provided by the graph predictor and all subpredictors are combined into a single deduplicated list.
 Each predictor is trained on the subset of the combined data that is valid for the model.
 Note, data may come from sources defined by other subpredictors in the graph.
 Because training data are shared by all predictors in the graph, a data source does not need to be redefined by all subpredictors that require it.
 If all data sources required train a predictor are specified elsewhere in the graph, the ``training_data`` parameter may be omitted.
-If the graph contains a predictor that requires formulations data, e.g. a :class:`~citrine.informatics.predictors.SimpleMixturePredictor` or :class:`~citrine.informatics.predictors.GeneralizedMeanPropertyPredictor`, any GEM Tables specified by the graph predictor that contain formulation data must provide a formulation descriptor, and this descriptor must match the input formulation descriptor of the sub-predictors that require these data.
+If the graph contains a predictor that requires formulations data, e.g. a :class:`~citrine.informatics.predictors.simple_mixture_predictor.SimpleMixturePredictor` or :class:`~citrine.informatics.predictors.generalized_mean_property_predictor.GeneralizedMeanPropertyPredictor`, any GEM Tables specified by the graph predictor that contain formulation data must provide a formulation descriptor, and this descriptor must match the input formulation descriptor of the sub-predictors that require these data.